smancke/tech-rating/backlog.md

 - The login should be verified against a backend systen (e.g. ldap)
 - Edit and Delete of Items
 - The Radar should look better
+- Item Descriptions and further Information of an item on click (in radar and rating-pane)
+- Sorting of lists

 - Better usability of drag-and-drop
-- Item Descriptions and further Information of an item on click (in radar and rating-pane)
+- Timeline

 - Unique Item names
-- Sorting of lists
 - Comments of users on Items
 - List of all Items with rating information
 - Users Own technology-radar